neoxygen/graphgen/docs/00_introduction.md

 Note:

 - The identifier is optional, but handy for relationships pattern.
-- The start (*) before the desired amount and the amount are mandatory
+- The star (*) before the desired amount and the amount are mandatory

 #### Defining relationships